Empire: Characteristics

-History of imperialism
+History

-Bronze and Iron Age empires

 Stephen Howe writes that with the exception of the Roman, Chinese and "perhaps ancient Egyptian states", early empires seldom survived the death of their founder and were usually limited in scope to conquest and collection of tribute, having little impact on the everyday lives of their subjects.
-Howe omitted Japan which originally was Yamato Empire.

 With the exception of Rome, the periods of dissolution following imperial falls were equally short.
 Successor states seldom outlived their founders and disappeared in the next and often larger empire.
+Only in the wreckage of the Roman Empire, distinguished Robert G. Wesson, a system of full-fledged nation-states evolved and it took a millennium.
+"It seems almost impossible for a community of free states to reemerge where a universal empire has once stretched across the land and fixed its ways and symbols of authority."
+Walter Scheidel also finds Europe exceptional among civilizations which experienced imperial unity because for an entire millennium (between Charlemagne and Napoleon) no single power managed to control more than one-fifth of the region’s population.
 Some empires, like the Neo-Babylonian, Median and Lydian were outright conquered by a larger empire.
-The historical pattern was not a simple rise-and-fall cycle; rather it was rise, fall, and greater rise, or as Raoul Naroll put it, "expanding pulsation."
+The historical pattern was not a simple rise-and-fall cycle; rather it was rise, fall, and greater rise, taking on an increasingly global scale.
+Raoul Naroll called it "expanding pulsation," Christopher Chase-Dunn "upward sweeps," and Ian Morris "exponential growth."